 - Even though cashews used gives a rich taste and flavor to the korma, it can be skipped if it's not handy or not in your preferred ingredient list

-- I have used carrots, green beans, peas, and potato for this kurma but you can also use other vegetables like cauliflower, broccoli, and similar others to make it even healthier
+- I have used carrots, green beans, peas, and potatoes for this kurma but you can also use other vegetables like cauliflower, broccoli, and similar others to make it even healthier

 - I have used a pan to make this vegetable korma, and it can also be made in an instant pot to speed up the process